The expert network industry surpassed $1.9 Bn in 2021 revenues, generated by more than 100 expert networks.

-Inex One helps investors work efficiently with expert networks.
-We are passionate about the expert network industry and the wider knowledge economy.
-Inex One estimated the 2019 expert network industry market size in collaboration with Integrity Research.
-The analysis is based on public financial reports, expert interviews and benchmarks of available data and builds further on our 2016 expert network market sizing.
+Inex One has estimated the expert network industry market size in collaboration with Integrity Research.
+The analysis is based on public financial reports, IPO filings, benchmarks of available data and - of course - dozens of expert interviews.
+Thank you to everyone who contributed with insights!

 Global leaders and regional champions

 The expert network industry is led by four large expert networks.
-GLG remains the largest player and has continued growing in a crowded market.
+GLG remains the largest player in an increasingly crowded market, seeing 7% CAGR since 2018.
 However, competitors are chipping away at its previously dominant market share.
-AlphaSights and Third Bridge are at its heels, both averaging 30% annual growth over the last five years.
-Guidepoint has revamped its business in recent years and is back to growth.
+AlphaSights, Guidepoint and Third Bridge are at its heels, each growing at 14-30% CAGR over the same period, according to our analysis.

 Regional challengers and other small firms